-- 21.0 TERMINATION Either party may terminate this agreement by giving two weeks' notice in writing.
-Where this notice is not given, two weeks' salary shall be paid / forfeit as the case may be. - 21.1 Your employment may be terminated immediately without notice or payment in lieu of notice for any of the following: - (i) wilful disobedience of instructions or dishonesty or negligence in carrying out duties. - (ii) breach of your contractual duties or obligations. - (iii) bringing the company into disrepute or behaving in any way damaging to the company. - (iv) being convicted of a criminal offence
+- 21.1 Your employment may be terminated immediately without notice or payment in lieu of notice for any of the following: - (i) wilful disobedience of instructions or dishonesty or negligence in carrying out duties. - (ii) breach of your contractual duties or obligations. - (iii) bringing the company into disrepute or behaving in any way damaging to the company. - (iv) being convicted of a criminal offence

-21.0 RESOLUTION OF EMPLOYMENT RELATIONSHIP PROBLEMS
+22. RESOLUTION OF EMPLOYMENT RELATIONSHIP PROBLEMS